iobis/smalldata/docs/server-config.md

 ### `"baseUrl" = "http://localhost:8080/"`

-The base url of the client application.
-This value is used by a few components which have no access to the actual client url but need it anyway.
+The base (public) url of the applications, which is derived as follows:
+1. from the http headers `-Forwarded-Host` and `X-Forwarded-Proto`
+2. if these headers don't exist, use the `baseUrl` config, meaning: this field
+3. if this doesn't exist, fall back to the request context scheme and host (having a reverse proxy, this will be the local address and port, which is not the right (public) url

 ## `auth` module